jianhuizhai/PostProcessing/README.md

 stress_visulization_v2.py is the python file for visulization for stress tensor in LAMMPS calculation (for severial files).

 stress_sum_time.py is the python file for stress tensor in LAMMPS (for summation of time series files).

+data_process.py is a python file for read the dat file and plot it by using matplotlib module in python.